 Why Go With The Ruger 10/22?

 The Ruger 10/22 was designed and released by Sturm, Ruger & Co., an American manufacturer, in 1964.
 From the very moment of its release into the firearm market, the Ruger 10/22 was a widely popular semi-automatic rifle.
-The fact that it was styled after the 30 caliber M1 carbine was a major factor in that popularity.
+The fact that it was styled after the 30 caliber M1 carbine was a significant factor in that popularity.

 What truly makes the Ruger 10/22 a perfect option though is the sheer magnitude of aftermarket part options.
 Due to its huge popularity, relatively low price, and widespread reliability in the community there are so many third party manufacturers of accessories and upgradable parts that you’ll never find all of them.
 You can tear apart just about every single piece of your original rifle and replace it with a variation or upgrade, making this the perfect adaptable rifle model.